 The County stormwater management system is regulated by the Florida Department of Environmental Protection under the National Pollutant Discharge Elimination System program.
 Key components include: public education and outreach; public involvement and participation; illicit discharge detection and elimination; construction site stormwater runoff control; stormwater management for new development and redevelopment; and pollution prevention and good housekeeping practices in County operations.
 On May 15, 2007 Ordinance 07-005 was adopted establishing the National Pollutant Discharge Elimination System program in St. Lucie County.

-The State of Florida created a water quality monitoring website: https://protectingfloridatogether.gov/
+Please visit the State of Florida water quality monitoring website Protecting Florida Together.